-Jon Wisniewski enhanced the microsoft/WindowsAppSDK repository by implementing a build performance optimization that skips copying unchanged files during the build process.
-He updated MSBuild configurations in both .vcxproj and .csproj files, leveraging XML and build systems expertise to add the SkipUnchangedFiles property to Copy tasks.
-This approach reduced unnecessary file operations, resulting in faster build times, lower resource usage, and less diagnostic noise for developers and end customers.
-By ensuring cross-project consistency and focusing on performance engineering, Jon improved developer productivity and CI feedback cycles, demonstrating a thoughtful application of build system optimization within a large-scale codebase.
+Worked on optimizing build performance in the microsoft/WindowsAppSDK repository by implementing a feature that skips copying unchanged files during the build process.
+This enhancement involved updating MSBuild Copy tasks in both .vcxproj and .csproj files to use the SkipUnchangedFiles attribute, ensuring files are only copied if they have been modified.
+By leveraging XML and build systems expertise, the changes reduced unnecessary file operations, shortened build times, and minimized diagnostic noise for developers and end customers.
+The work improved cross-project consistency and contributed to more efficient CI feedback cycles, demonstrating a focused approach to performance engineering within large-scale build environments.

 Month: 2025-07 — Key feature delivered: Build Performance Optimization: Skip Unchanged File Copies in WindowsAppSDK.
 This enhancement updates Copy tasks in various .vcxproj and .csproj files to SkipUnchangedFiles="true", so files are only copied if modified.
 Result: faster builds, reduced diagnostic noise for developers and end customers, and a smoother development experience.
 No separate bugs recorded for this month; the improvements are captured by the feature work and aligned with the initiative described in commit 8c6bc94b144a1e3b56953ef84dbd7c00fc755683 (Reduce overbuilding for WASDK devs and end customers (#5595)).
 Overall impact: shortened feedback cycles in CI, lower resource usage during builds, and improved stability.
 Technologies/skills demonstrated: MSBuild configuration, cross-project consistency across .vcxproj/.csproj, performance engineering, and collaborative development in the WindowsAppSDK repository.